nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <h2 id="using-this-guide">Using this Guide</h2>
 -------------------------------------
-We highly recommend that you read the [Terminology](#terminology) section if you are new to this user guide.
-Otherwise,

 - If you are running __Ez-Schedule__ for the first time, please refer to our [Quick Start](#quick-start) guide.
 - If you are learning how to use __Ez-Schedule__, please refer to our [Commands](#commands) section for a detailed guide.
 - If you are interested in contributing to this project, please check out our [Developer Guide](https://ay2223s2-cs2103-w17-3.github.io/tp/DeveloperGuide.html).